Where to Ride

 Places to Drive or Ride in New Mexico

-New Mexico has lots of places to ride on federally managed land.
-Until recently, OHV-use in NM was largely un-managed by both the BLM and FS.
-That has changed.
-The Forest Services Travel Management Rule implementation is formally identifying trail systems on the five National Forests in New Mexico.
-To date, the Cibola, the Lincoln, the Santa Fe, and the Carson National Forests have issued Motor Vehicle Use Maps (MVUM's) for all or portions of their Forests.
-The Gila National Forest has yet to issue a decision.
+New Mexico has a stunning variety of places to ride on federally managed land.
+Historically, OHV-use in NM was largely un-managed by both the BLM and FS.
+That has changed!
+The Forest Service's Travel Management Rule implementation has formally designated motorized route systems on all five National Forests in New Mexico.
+To date, the Lincoln, the Santa Fe, and the Carson National Forests have issued Motor Vehicle Use Maps (MVUM's) for their entire Forests.
+The Cibola National Forest has issued MVUMS's for all of their Districts except the Magdalena District (expected Spring 2016).
+The Gila National Forest has published their decision but has not yet published the associated MVUM.

-Until the remainder of the Motor Vehicle Use Maps are issued, here are links to the other roads/trails systems within the National Forests:
+Until the remainder of the Motor Vehicle Use Maps is issued, here are links to the decision documents for the Magdalena District (Cibola NF) and Gila National Forest:

 Cibola National Forest